lucasdietrich/stm32l011k4-bare-metal/readme.md

 Select `Qemu Debug` VS code debug configuration and then press `Ctrl + F5`

 Important note: as only the core is emulated in QEMU following parts should be disabled:
-- Startup code for RAM initialization
+- Startup code for SRAM initialization
 - Peripheral handling

 ## Note